brianjlacy/storyquest/DEPLOYMENT.md

 ## Step 4: Updating the Production Server with Ansible

+Update the version string in the playbook:

+    - name: start storyquest-docker
+      docker:
+        docker_api_version: 1.18
+        image: kleinhenz/storyquest:<new version name>

 To deploy StoryQuest, issue the following command in the `ansible` directory:

     ansible-playbook storyquest-playbook.yml -i ansible_hosts -s --private-key <PATH_TO>/<YOUR_KEY_>.pem